FREE CASE REVIEW

 Houston Distracted Driver Accident Attorney

-Call One of the Best Distracted Driving Injury Lawyers in Houston, TX
+Call a Winning Distracted Driving Injury Lawyer in Houston, TX

 Texting While Driving and Cell Phone Accidents

 Distracted driving needlessly endangers the public.
-The State of Texas has passed distracted driving laws, and ten bills are before the legislature addressing texting and driving for the current 2011 session.
-About 80 % of the public now considers texting while driving to be a significant problem according to numerous surveys.
-Cell phone and texting distracts the eyes, and the mind.
+The State of Texas has passed distracted driving laws, and ten bills are before the legislature addressing texting and driving.
+About 80% of the public now considers texting while driving to be a significant problem according to numerous surveys.
+Cell phone and texting distracts the eyes, hands and the mind.
 Scientists tell us that different parts of the brain are required when we talk or text, and therefore, we are unable to focus, even if our eyes are on the road.

-Current Texas law House Bill 62 prohibits any drivers from texting while driving; other current law prohibits drivers from using cell phones at a school crossing.
+Current Texas law House Bill 62 prohibits any drivers from texting while driving; another law prohibits drivers from using cell phones at a school crossing.
 Some cities such as San Antonio have in the past outlawed all use of cell phones while driving in the city limits.

 Even without the stricter Texas laws, a motorist has always been subject to liability if he fails to use ordinary care while driving a vehicle.
 Thus, if a driver has a wreck while texting and driving, the “law of negligence” will impose liability upon him/her.